 Leveraging Social Proof and Cultivating Customer Relationships

 Social proof stands as one of the most powerful tools for new brands to quickly establish credibility.
 When potential customers see that others have had positive experiences with your brand, they’re more likely to trust you themselves.
+In fact, when trust is strong, some customers may come to view your business as the only brand they consider, even if cheaper alternatives are available.

 Incorporate these forms of social proof throughout your website: